SAP/code-pal-for-abap/docs/checks/message-translation.md

 ### What is the Intent of the Check?

-It identifies ´MESSAGES´ statements where the text is hard-coded as they cannot be translated.
+It identifies the `MESSAGES` statement where the text is hard-coded as it cannot be translated.

 ### How to solve the issue?